bahrain-uob/VoiceMate/README.md

 ## What is it?

-VoiceMate is an application that converts voice into sign language using Aws services.
+VoiceMate is an application that converts voice into sign language using AWS services.

-The Voice to sign part was done using these aws services & technologies
+The system was developed using these AWS services & technologies:

 - Amazon Sumerian
 - Amazon Transcribe